Inverse uncertainty quantification of a mechanical model of arterial tissue with surrogate modeling: Introduction

+In this paper, we developed a Bayesian framework combining inverse uncertainty quantification techniques and a Gaussian process surrogate model to calibrate a microscale agent-based model of arterial tissue based on a macroscale continuum constitutive model for the mechanical behaviour of arterial tissue.
+This approach improved the model's accuracy, which serves as a submodel in the multiscale simulation of a complex process of in-stent restenosis.
+The reliability and accuracy of each component have the utmost importance for the overall reliability and precision of the complex system driven by the integration and interaction of the component modules.

-The paper is arranged as follow.
-The agent-based model of arterial tissue and its surrogate model are described in Section~\ref{cha:methods}.
-In the same section, the Bayesian IUQ is also introduced.
-The result of surrogate modeling and IUQ are presented in Section~\ref{cha:results}, followed by the discussion and conclusion in Section~\ref{cha:discussion} and \ref{cha:conclusion}.
+The paper is arranged as follows.
+The material, agent-based and surrogate models of arterial tissue are described in Section~\ref{cha:methods}.
+In the same section, the IUQ process is as well introduced.
+The result of surrogate modelling and IUQ are presented in Section~\ref{cha:results}, followed by the discussion and conclusion in Section~\ref{cha:discussion} and \ref{cha:conclusion}.
+The nomenclature used in the paper is given in Table \ref{Tab1}.